traysonkelii/backwardsole/README.md

-# backwardsole
+# Backwardsole

-Simple game similar to the popular game wordle.
-But plays the word in reverse and must be guessed.
+React application inspired from the game wordle.